 - What helps you feel better when you’re sad?

 - How can we help someone else when they’re feeling sad?

 Visuals are another great way to help children learn.
-If your child seems to have trouble recognizing and/or labeling emotions, cut out pictures from magazines or print pictures from the Internet that show sad, angry, or happy faces.
+If your child seems to have trouble recognising and/or labelling emotions, cut out pictures from magazines or print pictures from the Internet that show sad, angry, or happy faces.
 You can also work up to more complex emotions like scared, embarrassed, disappointed, frustrated, etc.

 As you discuss how the people in the pictures are feeling, you can also ask children about times they felt the same way.
-Provide examples from your own life too, showing that even adults grapple with big emotions and that it’s perfectly normal.
+Provide examples from your own life, showing that even adults grapple with big emotions and that it’s perfectly normal.